kumbulanit/t-sql/tech company/untitled/Presentations/Module3_Theory_Presentation.md

     -- Searched CASE with multiple conditions
     CASE
-        WHEN Department = 'Sales' AND BaseSalary > 50000 THEN 'Senior Sales' WHEN Department = 'Sales' THEN 'Sales Staff' WHEN Department = 'IT' AND BaseSalary > 70000 THEN 'Senior Developer' WHEN Department = 'IT' THEN 'Developer'
+        WHEN d.DepartmentName = 'Sales' AND BaseSalary > 50000 THEN 'Senior Sales'
+        WHEN d.DepartmentName = 'Sales' THEN 'Sales Staff' WHEN d.DepartmentName = 'Engineering' AND BaseSalary > 70000 THEN 'Senior Developer'
+        WHEN d.DepartmentName = 'Engineering' THEN 'Developer'
         ELSE 'Other'
     END AS RoleCategory,

     -- CASE in calculations
     BaseSalary * CASE
-        WHEN Department = 'Sales' THEN 1.1    -- 10% bonus for sales
+        WHEN d.DepartmentName = 'Sales' THEN 1.1    -- 10% bonus for sales
-        WHEN Department = 'IT' THEN 1.05      -- 5% bonus for IT
+        WHEN d.DepartmentName = 'Engineering' THEN 1.05      -- 5% bonus for IT
         ELSE 1.0                              -- No bonus for others END AS AdjustedSalary
 FROM Employees;